ma-compbio/scGHOST/README.md

 Systems without a CUDA-capable GPU can also install scGHOST using the same dependencies, but note that runtimes on a CPU-only system may be much longer than on a GPU-enabled system.

+Installation of scGHOST can be completed in under 10 minutes on a normal desktop computer, but install times can vary based on network speed required to download large Python packages.

 ## Hardware Requirements

 scGHOST uses up to 60 GB of memory for a single-cell dataset of approximately 4000 cells.
 We therefore recommend a machine with at least 64 GB of memory to avoid sluggish performance or memory errors at runtime.
+For a dataset of ~4000 cells, scGHOST takes around 24 hours to run on a system with 64 GB of memory and an Nvidia RTX 3080 with 10GB of VRAM.

 ## Usage